pcfreak30/skyd/modules/renter/contractor/README.md

 - **Check the utility of opened contracts** by figuring out which contracts are still useful for uploading or for renewing
 - **Archive contracts** which have expired by placing them in a historic contract set.

-### Outbound Complexities
-- `managedInitRecoveryScan` in the [Recovery subsystem](#recovery-subsystem) is called to scan blocks for recoverable contracts.
-- `save` is called to persist the contractor whenever the `Contractor's` state is updated during maintenance.
-- Funds established by the [Allowance subsystem](#allowance-subsystem) are used and deducted appropriately during maintenance to form and renew contracts.

 ### Inbound Complexities
 - `threadedContractMaintenance` is called by the [Allowance subsystem](#allowance-subsystem) when setting allowances, when `CancelContract`